KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Layout-Article.md

 This makes it easy to replace the service for a certain locale, since you can inherit and customize the related ``KeyboardLayout/ProLayoutService``.

-### ...change the layout type for a specific locale
+### ...customize the layout for a certain locale

-You can use ``KeyboardSettings`` to change the preferred layout type for a specific locale.
-KeyboardKit Pro unlocks a ``Keyboard/LayoutType`` that makes this a lot easier, where you can use any of the available settings extensions like this:
+Most ``KeyboardLayout/ProLayoutService`` implementations in KeyboardKit Pro lets you specify custom input sets when you initialize them.
+This can for instance be used to use another alphabetic layout for locales that support it:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {